Secrets of Creating a Winning Magalog

 [Monthly Copywriting Genius is a service that uncovers the secrets behind the strongest direct response promotions in the mail, in space advertising, and on the Internet today.
 Each month, expert marketers analyze winning promotions for products that have been successfully sold through direct marketing.
 Plus, through comments written directly on the promo and an in-depth interview with the copywriter, you can learn exactly how and why the writer did what he did to produce his blockbuster control.
 Find out more about Monthly Copywriting Genius.]

-Guest, Leave a Reply
+Guest, Add a Comment

-Please Note: Your comments will be visible by everyone.
+Please Note: Your comments will be seen by all visitors.